 Other possible factors that may be associated with PMS symptoms include:

-- lack of certain vitamins and minerals
+- lack of certain vitamins and minerals, such as calcium and magnesium

 - eating a diet that is high in salty foods